naviserver-project/nsshell/README.md

 Current shortcomings:

-* limited connection relevant information
+* limited connection-relevant information
 * command completion is just a heuristic
 * probably a good idea to factor out "kernel handling"
 * change namespace to nsshell
 * use more consistent naming based on nsshell
+* no security management

 ***